We make climate change visible. Please donate through our fiscal sponsor, Blue Earth Alliance. It's tax deductible.

 World View of Global Warming is a project of the Blue Earth Alliance, Seattle Washington, a 501(c)3 tax-exempt organization.
 The project is supported entirely by donations, grants, and license fees for the photographs.
 Please see information about how to contribute.

-For other information about Gary Braasch's climate change projects and books, please see the books Earth Under Fire and How We Know What We Know About Our Changing Climate, and the exhibit "Climate Change in Our World" at the Books and Exhibits link on the left menu here.
+For other information about Gary Braasch's climate change projects and books, please see the books Earth Under Fire and How We Know What We Know About Our Changing Climate, and the exhibit "Climate Change in Our World" at the Books and Exhibits link on the top menu of this page.

 COPYRIGHT NOTICE: